3 Ways to Overcome the Financial Empathy Gap in Your Marriage

 And it is THIS issue that can be the root of marital disputes about money.

-When we underestimate how much emotions impact our financial choices, we fail to factor in emotions when making predictions.
-We falsely believe that the feelings we have when we set financial goals are no different than the feelings we have when we face the temptations of straying from our goals.
+When we underestimate the impact of emotions on our financial choices, we fail to factor in emotions when making predictions.
+We often falsely believe that the feelings we experience when setting financial goals are no different from the feelings we have when facing the temptations of straying from our goals.

 Let me explain.

-Imagine you and your partner set a budget together.
+Imagine setting a budget together with your partner.
 Three weeks later, you're reviewing your credit card statement and notice quite a few significant transactions made by your spouse on a night out with her friends.
-She intended to follow the budget but failed to follow the spending plan you built together.
+She intended to follow the budget but failed to adhere to the spending plan you had built together.

 We're human beings, not Excel spreadsheets.
 So keep that in mind when approaching your spouse about her spending decisions.